polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/rpmsg-client-drivers.md

 ### Using the RPMsg char client driver

-An RPMsg ping-pong linux user-space application is provided as part of the [polarfire-soc-linux-examples](https://github.com/polarfire-soc/polarfire-soc-linux-examples) repository.
+A RPMsg ping-pong linux user space application is provided as part of the [polarfire-soc-linux-examples](https://github.com/polarfire-soc/polarfire-soc-linux-examples) repository.
 These examples are also bundled in the PolarFire SoC Yocto and Buildroot images.

-This rpmsg-pingpong application uses the RPMsg char driver to create an endpoint using an ioctl control interface (/dev/rpmsg_ctrlX) and exposes the endpoint to user-space by creating a /dev/rpmsgX device.
+This rpmsg-pingpong application uses the RPMsg char driver to create an endpoint using an ioctl control interface (/dev/rpmsg_ctrlX) and exposes the endpoint to the user space by creating a /dev/rpmsgX device.

 The application then uses this /dev/rpmsgX device to send chunks of data (payloads) of variable sizes to the remote software context.
 The remote side echoes the data back to the application which then validates the data returned.